General - Other

-- What types of application are included in the program?
+- What application types are included in the program?

 - What are the steps I must take to participate in the e-Office Action Program?